Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Proofs of the Novel Converse Bounds under the Constraint of Uncoded Cache Placement

 We then consider all the possible disjoint partitions of $\Qc$, and for each partition we consider all the possible combinations of permutations to write bounds as in the form of~\eqref{eq:example1 outer bound based on xw}.
-For $\Qc$ with $|\Qc|\leq 3$, since $\Qc$ can not be divided into two sets each of which has length not less than $\rsf=2$, we directly use the bound in~\eqref{eq:outer bound 2 constrant 1}.
-With the file length and memory size constrains in~\eqref{eq:defxw}-\eqref{eq:memory size}, we can compute the outer bound by a linear program with the above mentioned constraints and with variables $(\Rsf^{\star}_{\mathrm{u}} ,x_{\Wc}:\Wc\subseteq[\Ksf]=[6])$.
+For $\Qc$ with $|\Qc|\leq 3$, as $\Qc$ can not be divided into two sets each of which has length not less than $\rsf=2$, we directly use the bound in~\eqref{eq:outer bound 2 constrant 1}.
+With the file length and memory size constrains in~\eqref{eq:xfile size} and~\eqref{eq:memory size}, we can compute the converse bound by a linear programming with the above mentioned constraints and with variables $(\Rsf^{\star}_{\mathrm{u}} ,x_{\Wc}:\Wc\subseteq[\Ksf]=[6])$.